-Alice is a keen hunter and likes to go hunting with Eunice Jack.
+Alice was a keen hunter and likes to go hunting with Eunice Jack.
 Alice's father was the late Uta Uta Tjangala, who was one of the original Papunya Tula painters.
 His Tjukurrpa is Pungkalungka at Takpalangu.
 Pungkalungka's are dangerous, and sometimes kill and eat people.
 They live in huge caves in the hills.
-Alice only paints the entrance to the caves to signify the unknown danger of the monster that dwells within.
-Her father's country is Ngurrapalangu, and her tjukurrpa has passed to her from this place - the porcupine was travelling through the sand hills and passing near the two carpet snakes, kuniya kutjarra, who were living underneath the water.
-Alice also enjoys the other crafts and is involved in producing hand-spindled hairstring for ceremonies and ininti necklaces and mats.
-She regularly goes out bush to collect ininti seeds then laboriously pierces them with hot wire to make beads for necklaces, bracelets or mats.
+Alice only painted the entrance to the caves to signify the unknown danger of the monster that dwells within.
+Her father's country is Ngurrapalangu, and her Tjukurrpa has passed to her from this place - the porcupine was travelling through the sand hills and passing near the two carpet snakes, kuniya kutjarra, who were living underneath the water.
+Alice also enjoyed other crafts and was involved in producing hand-spindled hairstring for ceremonies and ininti necklaces and mats.
+She regularly went out bush to collect ininti seeds then laboriously pierces them with hot wire to make beads for necklaces, bracelets or mats.

 Summer Show26 Jul - 7 Sep 2018An exhibition of British and International paintings and sculpture

 Hidden SecretsShowcasing JGM Gallery's Works on PaperThe collection showcases a diverse approach to works on paper; from acrylic paint and screen prints, to collage, natural ochres and mixed media.
 What connects them is their ingenuity with...